 The hardest part of breastfeeding is learning to trust your body.
-I remember when my pediatrician asked me “is baby getting enough milk?”.
+I remember when my pediatrician asked me “is baby getting enough breast milk?”.
 Umm, I’m sorry, I don’t believe there’s a gauge there.
 You would think that’s something that a health care provider would know.
 My baby’s growth was slow and he was mildly concerned.
 (By the way, a breastfed baby growth chart is different from a formula fed baby growth chart.)

 Thankfully, I for some reason trusted my body.
 I never stopped nursing and now at age 5 she is still super thin with the appetite of a teenage boy.